-On top of that, you can enjoy fly fishing, hiking, picnicking, and wildlife viewing at this park without spending a penny.
+On top of that, you can enjoy hiking, picnicking, and wildlife viewing at this park without spending a penny.

 Catch Fish at Millers Pond County Park

-Many people know Millers Pond County Park as a great place for fishing.
+Many people know Millers Pond County Park as a great place.

 You can find this neighborhood park near Maple and Darling Avenues.

-It teems with sunfish, largemouth bass, yellow perch, and brown bullhead, making it an exciting spot for fishing.
+It teems with sunfish, largemouth bass, yellow perch, and brown bullhead, making it an exciting spot.

 Step Back in Time at the Blydenburgh Park Historic District